 Best Monitor for Eye Strain

 Now that you’re aware of the dangers of digital eye strain, what’s the solution?

 One often-cited anecdote for reducing eye strain is to limit screen time.
-While this is a sound tip, it’s also impractical for the millions of Americans that use computers daily for work.
+While this is a sound tip, it’s also impractical for the millions of people that use computers daily for work.

 So is there a monitor that can help with eye strain?
 Turns out there is.

 According to research performed by Harvard Medical School, participants who used curved monitors reported experiencing less eye strain than subjects who used flat monitors.
 Blurred vision was also 4x less common in users of curved monitors than users of flat monitors.

 Curved monitors are monitors that come with a curved screen to provide users with a more immersive experience and a wider field of view.
 These monitors help relieve eye strain by enabling viewers to take in the entire monitor display at once without straining.

 Curved monitors minimize the image distortion that traditionally occurs on the edges of flat panel screens.
 Due to the unique nature of their curvature, they also improve depth perception and cover a larger portion of a user’s field of view, resulting in images that appear larger and are easier to see.